 Its fibers connect with many other muscles and structures in this area.
 Among other spots, it attaches to the

-Trigger points in this muscle are often caused by active overload or by satellite trigger points.
+Trigger points in this muscle are often activated by active overload or by satellite trigger points.

-Trigger points in the SCM and the Scaleni can cause pain in the area of the neck and face, i.e. in the area where the platysma lies.
+Trigger points in the SCM and the Scalenes can trigger pain in the area of the neck and face, i.e. in the area where the platysma lies.

-Feeling the muscle is very easy and will not be challenging for you.
+Feeling the muscle is easy.
 Simply contract it by moving the corners of your mouth downwards and the skin of your neck upwards.

-Now you can feel the extention of the muscle over a large area.
+Now you can feel the muscle throughout its entire length.

 But it’s also possible to palpate it more accurately:

 Use your fingers for the massage.
 As a massage technique, you can use the ischemic compression, precise massage strokes or the pressure-motion technique.

 On this page, I show you the precise massage strokes, or in this case, the precise rolling movements.

 Massage with thumb and index finger: Precise rolling movements